 Fines on recalled items are $1.00 per day.
 The maximum fine on any recalled item is $40.00 per item.
 For more information, please go to the Holds and Recalls page.

-The fine for overdue reserve material is $0.60 per hour for "Library Only" items with a maximum fine of $10.00 per item per day.
-The fine for one day, three day, and seven-day items is $0.50 per day with a maximum of $10.00 per item.
+Reserve material fines are $0.60 per hour for “Library Only” items with a maximum fine of $10.00 per item per day.
+The fine for one-day, three-day, and seven-day items is $0.50 per day with a maximum of $10.00 per item.
 Textbook fines are $0.10 per minute with a maximum of $100.00 per item.
-There is no grace period on reserve items.
+Leisure reading and 4wk Reserve Items are $0.25 per day.

-When an item becomes 40 days overdue, the patron is charged replacement costs plus a $15.00 processing fee per item.
-There is a $25.00 minimum charge per lost item.
-Exception: The lost charge for an irreplaceable item is a minimum of $265.00 ($250 replacement + processing fee).
-If payment has been made and the item is returned within one year after the due date, the difference between the lost charges and maximum fine will be refunded.
-Exception: Lost unbound periodicals are replaced immediately after they become forty days overdue.
-Patrons will be responsible for the replacement and processing costs of these issues.
-No refunds will be made for "lost and paid" unbound issues that have had replacement copies ordered.
+When an item becomes 40 days overdue, the borrower is charged replacement costs plus a $10.00 non-refundable processing fee per item.
+There is a minimum charge of $25.00 per lost item.
+If the lost item is returned within one year of the due date, the lost charge is removed and the $10 non-refundable processing fee is due instead.
+Exception: lost single issues of periodicals are replaced immediately after they become forty days overdue.
+Patrons will be responsible for the replacement and processing costs of these issues even if they return the lost item.

 The appeals process allows patrons of the Wichita State University Libraries to appeal overdue fines, lost fees, and other charges applied to their accounts.
 WSU Libraries Appeals Form